Skip to content

 }

 In this example, we check the return value of the ftp_get_option() function.
-If it's false, we display an error message; otherwise, we display the value of the option.
+If it's false, we display an error message; otherwise, we use conditional logic to interpret the retrieved value.

 Conclusion